pekoe09/eqma/instructions.md

 When customers view equipment available for rent, they are viewing, well, equipment.
 But when they make a reservation or when the staff creates a rental, this is attached to an equipment unit.

+Logged-in staff have in the navbar links to browsing and creating equipment types, equipment and equipment units.
+The lists for each of them are clickable; clicking on a row shows the detail view of the item in question, where there is also an "Edit" button for accessing a view for editing the item.
+Both lists and detail views have a "Delete" button for removing the item.

 ### 3.2.
 Creating Asset Transactions

+Logged-in staff can create asset transactions (purchases, sales and scrappings) related to equipment units.
+The list of asset transactions and the view for creating new ones can be accessed from navbar under Equipment/Asset transactions.

 ### 3.3.
 Managing Customers

+Logged-in staff can view customers and create new ones from navbar under Customers/Customers.
+The list of customers is clickable: clicking on a row opens a detail view of the customer, showing also rentals (either confirmed or reservations) for the customer in question.
+Clickin on a row in the rentals table opens a detail view for the rental in question.

+Customer details edit view can be accessed by clicking "Edit" in the detail view.
+Customers can be deleted from the list view or the detail view.

 ### 3.4.
 Managing Rentals